-By carefully painting with the tones and colors can give your painting with a 3D look.
+By carefully painting with the correct tones and colors you can give your painting a three dimensional look.

-- By using pale cool tones in the background and bright warm tones in the foreground of our landscapes we can have a three dimensional look in our paintings.
+- When using pale cool tones in the background and bright warm tones in the foreground of our landscapes we can have a three dimensional look.

-- By painting bright warm red dots over bright cool blue background we can cause our eyes to become disorientated and the dots will appear to be standing well above the background.
+- Try painting bright warm red dots over bright cool blue background we can cause our eyes to become disorientated and the dots will appear to be standing well above the background.

-- Blue tones, red tones, grey tones, a reddish brown tone, cool tones, warm tones, bright tones, dull tones, vivid tones of green, you might say -tone- is another word for color but it usually refers to the amount of color.
+- Blue tones, red tones, grey tones, a reddish brown tone, cool tones, warm tones, bright tones, dull tones, vivid tones of green, you might say -tone- is another word for color but it usually refers to the amount of color, or depth of color.

 - Tone your colors down means make them softer or duller, usually by adding white.

 - Possibly the mistake I most often see in a beginner’s landscape is the misuse of tones, or not enough variation of tones.